meliajm/meliajm.github.io/_posts/2020-06-23-using_setinterval_with_recursion.markdown

 		      let exampleCondition
 		      if (!!exampleCondition) {
 		           // do some work here
-							 // we can think of this function below turning something on exampleDoWorkFunction()
+							 // we can think of this function below turning
+							 // something on
+					     exampleDoWorkFunction()
 		           clearInterval(intervalExample)
 		 }
 		 // now is where some other things may happen
 		 // we need to check if different conditions are met
-		 // so that we can reset and see if the function we turned on above has now been turn off let secondExampleInterval = setInterval(()=> {
+		 // so that we can reset and see if the function we
+		 //turned on above has now been turn off let secondExampleInterval = setInterval(()=> {
 		      // more variables maybe
 					// more conditionals
 					if (!!otherExampleCondition) {
 					    // here is the recursion
-							// now we are back to our original state where the function is turned off
+							// now we are back to our original state where the
+							// function is turned off
-							// and we are able to start from the beginning and keep running this function continuously runExampleIntervalWithRecursion()
+							// and we are able to start from the beginning and
+							// keep running this function continuously
+					    runExampleIntervalWithRecursion()
 							clearInterval(secondExampleInterval)